vassilz/angular-project/README.md

 This is an Angular application representing the frontend of an Online Bookstore web application.

-The backend is implemented using Firebase Realtime database for storing and providing data, and Firebase Authentication for managing user logins and sessions.
+The backend is implemented using Firebase Realtime database and Firebase Storage for storing and providing data, as well as Firebase Authentication, for managing user logins and sessions.

 The Angular application is configured to work with the Firebase backend via the proper configuration in the environment\*.ts files.